marcopennekamp/lore/specification/expressions.md

 end
 ```

-Blocks also give you the luxury of **lexical scoping**, so make sure you declare variables exactly where you need them.
-In the example above, neither a, b, nor c are visible outside the block.
+Blocks also open a new **lexical scope**.
+In the example above, neither `a`, `b`, or `c` are visible outside the block.

 ### Numbers

-Lore has two numeric data types, **Int** and **Real**.
-Neither is a subtype of the other.
+Lore has two distinct numeric data types, **Int** and **Real**.

-For now, we want to keep literal grammar to a minimum.
+For now, we want to keep the grammar of literals to a minimum.
 Hence, we do not support scientific notation and only support decimal numbers.
 Here are the **valid number formats:**

 - **Int:** `x` or `-x`, x being any number from 0 to MAX_SAFE_INTEGER.
 - **Real:** `x.y` or `-x.y`, with both x and y being numbers.
 We do not allow notations such as `.0` or `1.`.

-Conversions between integers and reals can be done with the functions `lore.core.to_int` and `lore.core.to_real`.
+Conversions between integers and reals can be done with the functions `lore.Int.to_real` and `lore.Real.to_int`.

 ##### Arithmetic Operators